 Countries such as Australia, Germany, France, Cyprus and the United Arab Emirates have also been in touch with e-Boks over the past year to hear more about the Danish experience of public digital post.
-In addition to Denmark and Ireland, e-Boks already has the task of providing public and private digital post in Norway and Sweden.
+In addition to Denmark and Ireland, e-Boks already has the task of providing public and private digital post in Norway.

 - For more than 20 years, we have helped public authorities and businesses securely digitise their communication flows.

 - We proudly provide the governments of Denmark, Greenland, Norway and Ireland with national digital post solutions.